tyconsulting/blog.tyang.github.io/_posts/2015-10-28-automating-opsmgr-part-19-creating-any-types-of-generic-rules.md

 <h3>Hybrid Worker Configuration</h3>
 Since the samples in this post are all based on Azure Automation and Hybrid worker, I just want to point out this article if you need help setting it up: <a title="https://azure.microsoft.com/en-us/documentation/articles/automation-hybrid-runbook-worker/" href="https://azure.microsoft.com/en-us/documentation/articles/automation-hybrid-runbook-worker/">https://azure.microsoft.com/en-us/documentation/articles/automation-hybrid-runbook-worker/</a>

 Also as I mentioned earlier, you will need to deploy OpsMgrExtended module manually on to the hybrid workers by yourself.
 When copying the OpsMgrExtended module to your hybrid workers, make sure you copy to a folder that’s listed in the PSModulePath environment variable.
-During my testing with a PowerShell runbook, I initially placed it under “C:\Program Files\WindowsPowerShell\Modules” folder, as it was listed in the PSModulePath environment variable when I checked in a PowerShell console on the hybrid worker.
+During my testing with a PowerShell runbook, I initially placed it under "C:\Program Files\WindowsPowerShell\Modules" folder, as it was listed in the PSModulePath environment variable when I checked in a PowerShell console on the hybrid worker.
 However, I got error messages telling me the runbook could not find commands defined in the OpsMgrExtended module.
 To troubleshoot, I wrote a simple PowerShell runbook:

 <a href="http://blog.tyang.org/wp-content/uploads/2015/10/image45.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/10/image_thumb39.png" alt="image" width="636" height="275" border="0" /></a>

-and based on the output, the folder in “C:\Program Files” is not listed!
+and based on the output, the folder in "C:\Program Files" is not listed!

 <a href="http://blog.tyang.org/wp-content/uploads/2015/10/image46.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/10/image_thumb40.png" alt="image" width="700" height="147" border="0" /></a>